LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 <figcaption>

-The new GitHub commenting UI, unfocused.
+The new GitHub commenting UI, is unfocused.
 </figcaption>
 </figure>